 Centers

 Having meaningful, standards and research based literacy centers will keep students practicing vital skills independently so you can easily pull flexible skill groups.
-Did you know our curriculum team already has all of your literacy centers planned….for the WHOLE year?!
-So sit back teacher friend, we’ve got your literacy independent work taken care of.
-These centers partner perfectly with any curriculum as all appropriate skills covered!
+Use centers that can partner perfectly with any curriculum as all appropriate skills covered!

 Decodables

 By now you have probably heard of decodable text.
 Decodable text is text that students can actually decode!
 It is not full of words impossible to sound out like many other “beginner” texts.
 (Which can lead to student burn out and defeat.)
-Our team has put together a huge collection of decodable passages aligned to phonics sounds that we declare are teacher must haves!
-Check out each story individually on All Access, or download the entire bundle!
+Decodable texts often focus on a specific phonics sound, making them easy to add into your small group or whole group study.

 Sound Wall